elegant-scipy/elegant-scipy/preface.md

 * Creative
 * Beautiful

 By simple, I mean that elegant code achieves much in a few lines.
-Note that this is generally through abstraction and functions, NOT through just packing in a bunch of nested function calls!
+Note that this is generally through abstraction and functions, *not* through just packing in a bunch of nested function calls!
 Elegant code is efficient, not only in terms of the number of keystrokes but also in terms of speed and memory.
-The packages and algorithms used
+The packages and algorithms used take care to store and process data efficiently.
+Elegant code should be clear and easy to understand.
-* Clear
-	* Is well commented
-* Creative
-	* and often achieves these goes through cleaverness and creativity.
-* Beautiful
+One way to ensure this is to comment often, and make sure your comments describe not just what your code is doing, but also how and why.
+Similarly, your variable and function names should be reasonably descriptive.
+To achieve simplicity, efficiency and clarity you will often need to use cleverness and creativity.
+For example, you might use a particularly efficient data structure in a new context to which it has not yet been applied.
 In many cases elegant code intrigues us, because it does something clever, approaching a problem in a new way, or just in a way that in retrospect is obvious in its simplicity.
+It is the culmination of the elements of elegant code just described that make your code "beautiful", a pleasure to write, read and to use.
+This is elegant code.

 Now that we’ve dealt with the elegant part of the title, let’s bring back the SciPy.